TheWeaVer/lia/archive/vectordb/introduce-vector-db(eng).md

   - ex) Approximate Nearest Neighbor(ANN)
 - Search for similarity
   - When the user provides a query vector, the Vector DB quickly finds the vectors most similar to this query vector among the stored vectors.
-  - This process can be performed by ANN search algorithms, and similar items can be found on large datasets at very high speeds.
+  - This process can be performed by special search algorithms, such as ANN, and similar items can be found on large datasets at very high speeds.
 - Data segmentation and distribution processing
-  - To effectively manage large vector datasets, Vector DB can split and store data across multiple nodes
+  - To effectively manage large vector datasets, Vector DB can split and store data across multiple nodes.
 - Provides intuitive API
-  - Most Vector DBs provide intuitive APIs that make it easy for users to insert, query, and modify data
+  - Most Vector DBs provide intuitive APIs that make it easy for users to insert, query, and modify data.
   - Developers can easily implement interactions between applications and Vector DB using this API

 ### **Vector Data Processing Process**